1. Company Level

 Before you can start with the import/export functionality, first one or several transport modes have to be registered.
 In order to start, enter the name of a transport mode in the ‘New transport method’ bar, for example: “Truck”.
 Once your mode of transport has been entered, click the ‘Add’ button.
 This step can be repeated several times, depending on the amount of transportation methods that are used by the suppliers of your materials.

-This icon indicates that the amount of materials that is transported is identical to the amount entered in the purchasing tab.
+This icon indicates that the amount of materials that are transported is identical to the amount entered in the purchasing tab.
 In case you want to manually enter the transported amount of each material, click on the ‘connection icon’, which will change the icon into a broken chain:

 • To connect transport methods to database (emission) references, click on ‘Add supplier’ and search in the EcoChain library.

-Similarly to the previous purchasing page, either complete or partial names of database references can be entered in order to find suitable references for the defined transportation modes.
+Similarly to the previous purchasing page, either complete or partial names of database references can be entered to find suitable references for the defined transportation modes.
 The search function allows you to look for either an exact or a partial match between the search command and a database reference activity (see below).
 This means that, for example, by typing “lorry unspecified” into the search bar, all reference activities that contain these two words will be displayed.
-The table below presents a selection of commonly used transport references from two renowned LCA-databases: the international Ecoinvent database and the Dutch Nationale Milieu Database (NMD).
+The table below presents a selection of commonly used transport references from two renowned LCA databases: the international Ecoinvent database and the Dutch Nationale Milieu Database (NMD).
 Make sure that you always pick the most recent version of a specific database.

 Type